UniVe-NeDS-Lab/ODCM/README.md

 **Open-Data Cost Model**

-This repository contains the Open-Data Cost Model for Wireless Backhaul Networks associated with the homonym article submitted to the 18th International Conference on Network and Service Management.
+This repository contains the Open-Data Cost Model for Wireless Backhaul Networks associated with the homonym article submitted to the 18th International Conference on Network and Service Management, CNSM.

 The repository is organized as follows: